 Skip to content

 Who likes history?
 Who likes Christmas?
 A tradition occurred just after Thanksgiving at a beautifully restored colonial home in Bedminster, New Jersey.
 The event is called Colonial Christmas, and it’s time to recognize what a great event it is.
-Called the Jacobus Vanderveer House (pronounced Jake-O- Bus Vander Veer – it’s a Dutch thing), it has transformed into one of the most beautifully restored Revolutionary War era federal homes in America.
-But it’s colonial Christmas, where a local non-profit combines history, tourism, tradition, and Christmas spirit.
+Called the Jacobus Vanderveer House (pronounced Jake-O- Bus Vander Veer – it’s a Dutch name), it has been transformed into one of the most beautifully restored Revolutionary War-era federal homes in America.
+However, it’s a colonial Christmas, where a local non-profit combines history, tourism, tradition, and the spirit of Christmas.
 Put them all together, and you’ve got one fantastic event.

 ‘Tis the Season

-Festivities include Photos with Santa, Live Holiday Music, Reading The Night Before Christmas, a Surprise Holiday Pull, a Poinsettia Sale, and Decorating your Gingerbread Man!
-Join us for complimentary hot cocoa and pretzels around the fire pit with Colonial Re-enactors.
+Festivities include Photos with Santa, Live Holiday Music, Reading The Night Before Christmas, a Holiday Wine Pull, and Decorating your Gingerbread Man!
+Join them for complimentary hot cocoa and pretzels around the fire pit with Colonial Re-enactors.
 The Liberty Tree typically gets lit at 5:00 pm.
 This interpretative event has it all.
-It teaches you things, and it brings you into the Christmas season spirit.
+It teaches some colonial holiday traditions and helps you get into the Christmas spirit.
 Not to mention, it’s a great way to use such a great historic venue.
-Because once a historic site is repaired, the most important thing to be done is to bring that history to life.
+Once a historic site is repaired, the most important thing is to bring that history to life.
 Stories can be told.
 Traditions can be handed down from generation to generation.
-And best of all, the historic facility is open!
+And best of all, the historic facility will be open once again!

 The Mr Local History 2022 Holiday Edition Magazine

-Colonial Christmas takes place the first weekend of December at the Jacobus Vanderveer House and Museum, also known as the General Knox Headquarters.
-Sponsored by a non-profit organization called the Friends of the Jacobus Vanderveer House, Colonial Christmas brings the community together, celebrates history, celebrates colonial Christmas, and reminds everyone that this New Jersey area is part of America’s heritage and the cockpit of the American Revolution.
-Colonial Christmas is the Friend’s annual fundraiser, and it’s the only opportunity to raise funds for programs at the house.
+Colonial Christmas takes place the last weekend in November and the first weekend of December at the Jacobus Vanderveer House and Museum, also known as the 1779 General Knox Headquarters during the Revolutionary War.
+Now under the direction of Bedminster Township, Colonial Christmas brings the community together, celebrates the history of colonial Christmas, and reminds everyone that this New Jersey area is part of America’s heritage and the epicenter of the American Revolution.
+Colonial Christmas is Bedminster’s annual fundraiser, and it’s the only opportunity to raise funds for programs at the house.
 The Vanderveer House served as the Headquarters of General Henry Knox, the father of the American Artillery during the Revolutionary War.

-Colonial Christmas starts with a holiday tree lighting on the grounds of the historic Jacobus Vanderveer House just off Route 202/206 in Bedminster, New Jersey.
+Colonial Christmas begins with a holiday tree lighting on the grounds of the historic Jacobus Vanderveer House, located just off Route 202/206 in Bedminster, New Jersey.

-Colonial Christmas has been sponsored for the last sixteen years at the Jacobus Vanderveer House in Bedminster, New Jersey.
-Home to New Jersey’s premier colonial Christmas event, it celebrates Christmas “Colonial Style” in a style only found in Colonial Williamsburg.
+Colonial Christmas has been sponsored at the Jacobus Vanderveer House in Bedminster, New Jersey.
+Home to New Jersey’s premier colonial Christmas event, it celebrates Christmas “Colonial Style” in a style found only in one other place in America, Colonial Williamsburg.

 Hanging lanterns were part of past Colonial Christmas events at the Vanderveer House.
 Don't miss this great event.